mearashadowfax/OpenStove/src/content/recipes/oatimate-oatmeal.md

         name: "Unsweetened vanilla almond yogurt to taste.
 Silk Rich and Creamy preferred."

 recipeNotes: [
-  "This recipe serves 4, making it perfect breakfast meal prep."
+  "This recipe is best for breakfast meal prep.
+Try up to 4 servings and keep in the fridge for your week ahead."
 ]

 tags: ["breakfast", "meal-prep"]  # Describe the dish with appropriate tags, max 3 tags